 We know that picking the right football kit for your club is a big deal.
 You want all of your players to look good when they represent their team on the pitch.
 However, uniformity wasn’t such an important issue in the early days of the sport.
-Things have certainly come a long way.
+Things have certainly come a long way when it comes to football kit design.

 The Royal Engineers, 1872